Truck Accident FAQ

 - What kind of evidence can help my case?

 Determining liability can also be difficult.
-An experienced attorney has the resources to investigate your accident to find out what really happened.
+An experienced attorney has the resources to investigate to find out what really happened.
 The driver may have been negligent, but in some cases the trucking company may also share the blame.
 Another party that improperly loaded the cargo can be found responsible.

 We can review your case and go over your options during your free consultation.

 But what's really happening is the trucking company and insurance company are trying to protect their assets.
-There's a lot of money at stake in truck accidents, and their goals is to pay you as little possible.
+There's a lot of money at stake in truck accidents, and their goal is to pay you as little possible.
 They may ask questions in a way that's designed to trip you up and get you to say something they can use against you.

 That's why it's important to consult an experienced truck accident attorney before accepting an offer from any insurance company involved in your case.
 We can determine the true amount of damages you suffered and assess their offer.
 We can also help you aggressively pursue a claim for the amount of compensation you deserve to receive.